Chaplain: Fr. Davor Dominovic OFM

 At the request of the Community, Father Drago Prgomet arrived in 1979 to become their Chaplain.
 During his time, Father Drago started Mass in Labrador, Gold Coast.

 Father Drago left for Sydney in 1989 and was replaced by Father Nicholas Zlatunic OFM who arrived in 1989.
 The Chaplaincy then moved to the premises owned by the Croatian Australian Association in Carina.
-In April 2000, the Chaplaincy moved to Buranda until the second half of 2004 when it finally settled back in Salisbury (85 Henson Road, Salisbury).
+In April 2000, the Chaplaincy moved to Buranda until the second half of 2004 when they finally settled back in Salisbury (85 Henson Road, Salisbury).

 The Community in Brisbane has regular Croatian radio programs on Radio Station 4EB.
 They also have a newsletter (Cro-News), a community business guide, branches of various Croatian political organisations and government-funded community support workers servicing refugees, the elderly and those with mental illness.